Austin AlmaguerPastor email@example.com

 Austin is very active in the local community serving on the Executive Strategy Team for VOICE (Virginians Organized for Interfaith Community Engagement).
 He is also a member of the Coordinating Council for the Cooperative Baptist Fellowship of Virginia.
 He continues to find ways to build meaningful partnerships with other communities of faith to make positive change together.

 Austin’s wife, Alison, also grew up in Texas.
 Alison is a graduate of Duke Divinity School and an ordained Baptist minister, currently serving as a Community Organizer for Washington Interfaith Network (WIN).
-Both Austin and Alison are nourished by music, laughter and good conversations.
-They are excited to invite and empower everyone to build a vibrant community of faith rooted in loving God and loving others.
+They are the proud parents of their daughter, Zora, and are nourished by music, laughter and good conversations.
+Austin and Alison are excited to invite and empower everyone to build a vibrant community of faith rooted in loving God and loving others.

 Ginny RichardsonPastor for Youth and Children firstname.lastname@example.org